dkh0387/nextjsblueprint/README.md

 - Data caching, avoiding raise conditions, infinite loading, optimistic updates, etc.
 - Similar to state libs like redux
 - Completely responsible for server states, runs on the server side
-- Idea: we create serverside endpoints springlike and make requests to them using ReactQuery
-- Example for such endpoints: `src/app/api/posts/for-you/route.ts`
 - Example of fetching and caching data from endpoint: `src/app/(main)/ForYouFeed.tsx`
 - Structure:
     - `ReactQueryPrivider.tsx`: client component as a context provider for ReactQuery.
 We wrap the whole context inside,